shermanloan/scejson-doc/doc/module-hcm.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | see below | see below |

-If this attribute is set, the SCE will look for a data folder containing the APOR and `hcm.ini` files in the path specified.
+If this field is set, the SCE will look for a data folder containing the APOR and `hcm.ini` files in the path specified.
 Note that the APOR files must be named as follows: `YieldTableFixed.txt` and `YieldTableAdjustable.txt`.

-If this attribute is not set, the SCE will attempt to locate the file in the default data directory.
+If this field is not set, the SCE will attempt to locate the file in the default data directory.
 Note that the AWS hosted version of the SCE API server places the necessary files in the correct default directory, and hence specifying this field is not required.